SEEING PALESTINE: POLITICAL TOURISM

 I like the line in the poem, 1887, by A.E.
 Houseman: Get you the sons your fathers got and God will save the Queen..

-That smarts a little, but less and less with time.
-Almost everyone has a need for achievement and recognition, but comes with a share of liability as well, and I am not unhappy to be without.
-Nor am I unhappy with my accomplishments in the realm of home and family; in fact, the opposite: I built our house, for the most part, did most of the cooking and cleaning, structured the yard, and contributed to a good environment for my wife and children.
+It smarts a little, but less and less with time, and at this point I’m happy with my accomplishments in the realm of home and family: I built our house, for the most part, did most of the cooking and cleaning, landscaped the yard, and basically made a good environment for my wife and children.

 * * * * * *